-Employers need to take action in a number of different areas to ensure, to the best of their ability, the people who they employ – as paid staff, volunteers or contractors – are committed to providing good quality care and support and are not a risk to adults in receipt of care and support services, or their carers.
-Undertaking robust criminal records checks is part of a raft of safer recruitment measures, which are designed to try to prevent unsuitable people being employed to work with vulnerable groups.
-As well as recruitment processes, training, staff supervision and appraisal programmes are vital to ensuring good working practices.
+Undertaking robust criminal records checks is one of a number of safer recruitment measures which are designed to try to prevent unsuitable people being employed to work with vulnerable groups.
+As well as thorough recruitment processes, training, staff supervision and appraisal programmes are all important to ensuring good working practices.

 2. Disclosure and Barring Service

 The Disclosure and Barring Service (DBS) helps employers make safer recruitment decisions.
 It is responsible for: